- Advising For Your Future

 Podiatry is an exciting field with a large variety of opportunities for an individual to influence and affect the life of the patient and society on a whole.
 There are currently seven colleges of podiatric medicine.
 The programs are competitive, but it is a great profession to pursue.

 Courses required for admission to podiatry schools are quite similar, although each podiatry school sets its own requirements.
 It is very important that you check the individual schools requirements as you near the application time (http://www.aacpm.org/).
-The seven podiatry schools belong to a centralized podiatry association called the American Association of Colleges of Podiatric Medicine (AACPM).
+The nine podiatry schools belong to a centralized podiatry association called the American Association of Colleges of Podiatric Medicine (AACPM).
 Podiatry schools require applicants to have completed the pre-podiatry curriculum prior to application.
 The minimum science preparation courses for admission into podiatry school, with a few exceptions, include the following:

 - Principles of Biology I and II (lectures and laboratory)